mozilla/delivery-console/CONTRIBUTING.md

 - CircleCI builds will fail if there's any linting issues.
 You can check linting issues with `yarn run lint`, and auto-fix some of them using `yarn run lint:prettier-eslintfix`.
 - It's very convenient to [configure your editor](https://prettier.io/docs/en/editors.html) to "auto-format on save".

+## Setting up a pre-commit hook

+We're using [therapist](http://therapist.readthedocs.io/en/latest/overview.html) to run linting on the source code that's about to get committed.

+To set it up, you'll need to follow the [installation steps](http://therapist.readthedocs.io/en/latest/overview.html#installing-therapist).

+The [configuration](https://github.com/mozilla/delivery-console/blob/master/.therapist.yml) is already done for you, and will run eslint and stylelint on the staged files.

 ## SOCIAL